 This is an original report from TPCC Steering Committee member Donald Jeffries.
 Donald lives in Turlock and is a member of the Turlock Tea Party.

-The three days, of this past weekend, of the Convention was an interesting learning experience, for a lot of reasons.
+The three days of the Convention was an interesting learning experience, for a lot of reasons.

 It had been some time, since I have been to the Los Angels area and even longer since I have been in a 5 Star Hotel.
-So just walking into the Anaheim Hilton for the Convention was a pleasure that Friday morning.
-Yes, it is right beside Disneyland.
+So just walking into the establishment hosting the Convention was a pleasure that Friday morning.

 I arrived early enough to walk around, exercise the escalators and elevators and discover where the Starbucks, MIX Restaurant and CRP registration was as well as our Caucus booth and rooms.

 My opinion of the organizational skills, of the Republican Party, is low.
 They are not out there doing and accomplishing and working hard like the Democrat Party is.
 However, they do seem to know how to organize a convention.

 Registration began on time and I was one of the first up at the counter signed for pre-registration as I had taken advantage of their on-line services.